Mick Foley: Personal life

 Foley's father, former Ward Melville High School Athletic Director Jack Foley, died on September 13, 2009, at the age of 76.

 Foley married his wife, Colette (née Christie), in 1992.
 They have four children: Dewey, Noelle, Michael Jr. (Mickey), and Hughie.
 As of June 2018, Dewey works for WWE.
 Mickey and Hughie operate their own YouTube channel, MickeyFoley0105.
 Foley himself occasionally appears in Mickey's videos, including one parodying the 2010 LeBron James special The Decision in which Foley teases announcing Al Snow as being his WWE Hall of Fame inductee before announcing the real inductee, Terry Funk.
+Michael is on the autism spectrum and Mick is a strong advocate for autism acceptance, believing they are the most passionate wrestling fans.

 Foley is a longtime fan of women's professional wrestling and has campaigned for their equality with men.

-Foley is a supporter of the Stony Brook Seawolves college basketball team and frequently attended home games.
+Foley is a fan of the Stony Brook Seawolves college basketball team and frequently attended home games.
 Foley's father taught at Stony Brook University's school of professional development.